 What You Need to Know About First Offense DWI in Texas

-When your BAC (Blood Alcohol Concentration) is above .08 you are over the legal limit and will be arrested for a DWI.
+When your BAC (Blood Alcohol Concentration) is above .08 you are over the legal limit and will be arrested for a DWI in Texas first offense.
 It’s a Class B Misdemeanor for a first DWI offense in the state of Texas.
 If convicted you’ll face fines up to $2,000 and up to 180 days in jail.
-This is for typical DWI cases as there are many factors that go into the judge’s sentence and almost every situation is different.
+This is for typical DWI in Texas first offense cases as there are many factors that go into the judge’s sentence and almost every situation is different.

 However, your case can become much more nuanced and complicated if it involves certain other factors such as have a BAC above .15.
 In this case, you may be subject to a Class A Misdemeanor.
 You will also face fines up to $4,000 and 1 year in jail.
 Another thing is you may have to have an ignition interlock device installed in your car.
 The ignition interlock prevents your car from starting if you have any amount of alcohol on your breath.